Derrick Van Orden: Personal life

-Van Orden and his wife, Sara Jane, live in Prairie du Chien, Wisconsin.
+Van Orden and his wife, Sara Jane, live in Wisconsin.
 They have four children and eleven grandchildren.
 He is a Protestant.
 In August 2023, Van Orden's oldest daughter, Sydney Marie Martenis, died of cancer.

 On August 27, 2021, Van Orden was cited at the Eastern Iowa Airport for having a loaded handgun in his bag at the security checkpoint.
 Van Orden called the incident "a mistake"; he paid a fine, completed a gun safety program, and was placed on one year's probation.